jason0x43/mistycon/README.md

 $ ./mc deploy lookAround
 ```

-If your editor is properly configured, the Deno language server will be used to
+If your editor is running Deno and JSON language servers, and if the types and
-provide completion for the misty API (the typings are very much a work in
-progress) when you edit files in the `skills/` directory.

-This repo also includes a JSON schema for skill manifest files.
-With a properly
-configured editor, which schema will allow for auto completion when editing
-manifest files.
+JSON schema are properly referenced in the script and manifest files, your
+editor will provide autocompletion and type checking while editing a skill.

 ## Misty II reference